-We have now modeled most of the Russian Airplane Hijack scenario in TAL, but we have not provided a means for modeling qualifications to actions in a representationally efficient, incremental and elaboration tolerant manner.
+We have now modeled most of the Russian Airplane Hijack Scenario in TAL, but we have not provided a means for modeling qualifications to actions in a representationally efficient, incremental and elaboration tolerant manner.
 Some examples of qualifications to actions in the RAH scenario would be: someone who carries a gun cannot board a plane, or someone who is drunk may or may not be able to board a plane.
 In fact, it may be the case that there are qualifications to qualifications.
-For example, security personnel should be able to board a plane with a gun.
+For example, a security personnel should be able to board a plane with a gun.

 There are already a number of solutions to various aspects of the qualification problem in the literature, some of which would be applicable in TAL.
-However, many of these solutions are dependent on the assumption of highly constrained action types, where (for example) actions must correspond to simple state transition with a precondition state and an effect state with no description of what happens in the duration of an action.
+However, many of these solutions are dependent on the two-state assumption with highly constrained action types.
 As we have shown, actions in TAL go far beyond this limited form of representation.
 We would like to provide a solution that retains at least the following features of TAL:

-- Any state, including the initial state, can be completely or incompletely specified using observations and domain constraints. - Actions can be context-dependent and non-deterministic.
+Any state, including the initial state, can be completely or incompletely specified using observations and domain constraints.

+- Actions can be context-dependent and non-deterministic.
 They can have duration and internal state, and the duration may be different for different executions of the action.
 There may be concurrent actions with partially overlapping execution intervals. - There can be dynamic processes continuously taking place independently of any actions that may occur. - Domain constraints can be used for specifying logical dependencies between fluents generally true in every state or across states.
-They may vary over time.

-• Actions can have side effects, which may be delayed and may affect the world at multiple points in time.
+They may vary over time. - Actions can have side effects, which may be delayed and may affect the world at multiple points in time.
 They may in turn trigger other delayed or non-delayed side effects.